Video Game: My Little Pony aka: Mylittle Pony Friendship Is Magic

 The game will occasionally not count decorations from the player's inventory for some missions (such as the large clock tower for Ponyville during the Rainbow Dash quest).

-Bragging Rights Reward: Celestia can be this; she periodically generates element shards after being purchased, but at a price of 950 gems, most players that opt to earn gems without paying for them (such as finding Derpy, playing the heart crystal Silver-Tier balloon pop game, defeating parasprites & changelings, spending element shards on activated harmony stones, having the game running at midnight for the daily bonuses, or leveling up) will likely have all the shards they need long before they can afford her.
+Bragging Rights Reward: Celestia can be this; she periodically generates element shards after being purchased, but at a price of 500 gems (the most expensive pony in the game), most players that opt to earn gems without paying for them (such as finding Derpy, playing the heart crystal Silver-Tier balloon pop game, defeating parasprites & changelings, spending element shards on activated harmony stones, having the game running at midnight for the daily bonuses, playing the Equestria Girls dancing minigame, or leveling up) will likely have all the shards they need long before they can afford her.

 Also Luna, who is only unlocked after completing all the Ponyville quests and defeating Nightmare Moon.